Academic Excellence FAQs

 If you’re coming for homework help, it’s best to look at your assignment and at least attempt the problems before you arrive.
 That way you’ll know what questions you have coming in, and will be able to make the most of your time.
 If you’re coming to work with others, you’re likely to find several of your classmates whenever you arrive.
 If you have particular questions for the facilitators, it’s best to arrive early in the workshop.
 Most days you won’t have any trouble getting a facilitator’s full attention, but on those nights when everyone is struggling and confused about the same assignment, it’s best to arrive during the early part of the workshop’s scheduled time.

-Who comes to AE?
+Who Comes to AE?

 Students who want to do their work with others in the course, students who want to structure their homework schedule, students who are stuck or need some help and students who want to spend a little more time working on courses they love (or don’t love) all come to AE.
 Some students come every week (or more!) and some students come once or twice a semester.
-AE is not a remedial program; it is yet another program designed to encourage HMC students to work together and alone to master the difficult material that comes your way every day, and to work on college-level problem-solving and study skills.
+AE is not a remedial program; it is yet another program designed to encourage Harvey Mudd students to work together and alone to master the difficult material that comes your way every day, and to work on college-level problem-solving and study skills.